Find Affordable College Courses

 Milwaukee, WI

-Wisconsin Lutheran College ranked #12 on this year’s Best Communication & Journalism Schools in the Great Lakes Region list.
-Located in the large city of Milwaukee, WLC is a private not-for-profit college with a small student population.
+Wisconsin Lutheran College came in at #12 in this year’s edition of the Best Communication & Journalism Schools in the Great Lakes Region ranking.
+Located in the large city of Milwaukee, WLC is a private not-for-profit school with a small student population.

 On average, communication and journalism graduates from WLC take out $26,000 in student loans while working on their degree.